 Create and send your first envelope

-This tutorial walks you through creating and sending an envelope via the API using the api-proxy.
+This tutorial walks you through creating and sending an envelope via the API.
 You’ll learn how to:

 - Add recipients